InTheRiches/wavelength/data/pages/muscles/training/basics/concepts.md

 # Terminology
-- **Repetition ([Learn More](muscles/training/basics/reps-and-sets#reps-and-sets))**A repetition, or rep for short, is a single movement of an exercise.
+--- - **Repetition ([Learn More](muscles/training/basics/reps-and-sets#reps-and-sets))**:A repetition, or rep for short, is a single movement of an exercise.
 For example, a single push up is one repetition.
 A rep is the most basic form of measurement in weight lifting.
 - **Set ([Learn More](muscles/training/basics/reps-and-sets#reps-and-sets))**A set is a group of repetitions.
 For example, a set would be 10 push ups performed in succession.
 If the reps were not performed in succession, it would typically not be a set.
 - **Weight**Weight refers to the amount of resistance used in an exercise.
 This can be in the form of dumbbells, barbells, or even body weight.
 - **Volume ([Learn More](muscles/training/basics/concepts#volume))**Volume refers to the total amount of work performed during a workout.
 It is a combination of the number of sets, repetitions, and weight or resistance used in an exercise.
 - **1RM**1RM, or one rep max, is the maximum amount of weight you can lift for a single repetition of an exercise.
 It is used to determine the amount of weight you should use for a given exercise.
-It is important you accurately track this, and make sure you are at true muscular failure.
+It is important you accurately track this, and make sure you are at true muscular failure.---

 # Volume
 **Volume**, in the context of exercise, refers to the total amount of work performed during a workout.
 It is a combination of the number of sets, repetitions, and weight or resistance used in an exercise.
 Calculating volume helps you quantify the overall workload you're subjecting your muscles to, which can be useful for tracking progress and designing **effective training programs**.